Allergies & the Environment

 Here are some simple steps you can take to help keep your allergies at bay:

 - If you’re suffering from seasonal allergies, keep indoor air free from allergy triggers.
-The easiest ways is to keep the windows and doors of your house and car closed.
-To take it a step further, you can use an air purifier, or install air filters and air conditioning systems in your home.
+The easiest ways are to keep the windows and doors of your house and car closed.
+To take it a step further, you can use an air purifier (The Best Ways to Reduce Allergies section), or install air filters and air conditioning systems in your home.
 These devices can reduce triggers by 90%.

 - If you’ve been outside, your clothes, shoes, hair, and skin are covered with tiny particles.
 Leave your shoes at the door.
 Wash the allergens off of your exposed skin and put on clean clothes.